codebydom/nfl-ml/README.md

-"# NFL Total Season Win/Loss Analysis and Predictor using R"
+# NFL Total Season Win/Loss Analysis and Predictor using R